Question: "What were the key events in the life of Jesus Christ?"

-Birth: (Luke 2:1-20) – Within this passage are all the elements of the well-known Christmas story.
+Birth: (Luke 2:1-20) – Within this passage are all the elements of the well-known Christmas story, the beginning of the earthly life of Christ.
 Mary and Joseph, no room at the inn, the babe in the manger, the shepherds with their flocks, wise men from the East following the star to Bethlehem and bearing gifts for the Christ child, a multitude of angels rejoicing—all these things make up the amazing story of the birth of the Savior two thousand years ago.
 But the story of God coming to earth as a man began many years earlier with the prophecies of the coming Messiah.
 Isaiah foretold of a virgin who would conceive and bear a son and call His name Emmanuel, which means “God with us” (Isaiah 7:14).
 The first of the key events in the life of Christ is the humble beginning in a stable, when God came to be with us, born to set His people free and to save us from our sins.

 First miracle: (John 2:1-11) – It is fitting that John’s gospel is the only one that records Jesus’ first miracle.
 John’s account of the life of Christ has as its theme and purpose to reveal the deity of Christ.
 Surely, this first miracle of creating something from nothing proves that Jesus was God in flesh, the Creator, through whom all things came to be (John 1:30).
 Only God can create something from what does not exist, in this case, wine from water.
 This event shows His divine power over the elements of the earth, the same power that would be revealed again in many more miracles of healing and the control of the elements such as wind and the sea.
 John goes on to tell us that this first miracle had two outcomes—the glory of Christ was manifest and the disciples believed on Him (John 2:11).
 The divine, glorified nature of Christ was hidden when He assumed human form, but in instances such as this miracle, His true nature burst forth and was made manifest to all who had eyes to see (Matthew 13:16).
 The disciples always believed in Jesus, but the miracles helped to strengthen their faith and prepare them for the difficult times that lay ahead of them.